702573N/Obsidian-Tasks-Calendar/README.md

 ---

 ## Filter
-On the upper right corner of each calendar-view is a filter-icon to show or hide all completed/done tasks.
+On the upper left corner of each calendar-view is a filter-icon to show or hide all done and cancelled tasks.
 The default-filter is set by options.
-If you have `noDone` inside your options parameter, the filter is enabled by default.
+If you have `filter` inside your options parameter, the filter is enabled by default.

 ---